Active Directory for your IAM

 Active Directory: a complete solution

 Active Directory is a set of interconnected tools to centralize, manage, and authenticate users and computers of a domain.
 With Active Directory, you can organize your infrastructure into a main domain segmented into Organizational Units (OU) that group objects (users, printers etc…).
 This organization allows you to apply a global security policy on your entire fleet, while applying finer strategies on your OU.

 By doing a little more research on the subject, you will certainly find that Microsoft Active Directory also allows you to create several hierarchical domains, with approval relationships between each of them.
 Caution, this practice is not recommended.
 Approval relationships will complicate the management of your infrastructure and especially the auditability of your informations system.

 Active Directory is the heart of your computer network.
 It lists workstations, servers, users, printers, etc. Active Directory also allows you to apply your security policies to your fleet using GPOs (Group Policy Objects).

 Active Directory is based on the protocol Kerberos, which allows you to have secured connections.
 Kerberos is based on a system of authentication keys and tickets, thus allowing the security of the authentication on your fleet.
 By authenticating, the client will obtain a temporary connection ticket, allowing him to access other services (e.g. file server, proxy server, business application, etc.) without entering his login and password again.

-Tranquil IT is recognized as a Samba Active Directory expert in Europe and we have executed more than 270 audit, training, migration, and domain merger projects.
+Tranquil IT is recognized as a Samba Active Directory expert in Europe and we have executed more than 270 audit, skills transfer, migration, and domain merger projects.
 Our experience of more than 12 years allows us to know the majority of migration scenarios.

 The Workgroup: simple but not scalable